Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/querying-for-trend-data.md

 ---
-title: Query for trend data | VSTS
+title: Query trend data | VSTS
-description: How to query the Analytics service for trend data and consume it in a client tool when working from Visual Studio Team Services (VSTS) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: FEF88D72-32D7-4DE8-B11E-BCB1A491C3FC
+description: How to query the Analytics service trend data and consume it in a client tool when working from Visual Studio Team Services (VSTS) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: FEF88D72-32D7-4DE8-B11E-BCB1A491C3FC